nvmwill/nexmo-developer/_documentation/en/video/developer-tools/inspector.md

 It’s also helpful for verifying that you’re looking at the correct session when debugging.

-In some cases, you may want to drill down to specific [meetings](#sessions-vs-meetings) within a larger session — to do this, simply click the Meeting Selector in the top right corner and select the meeting segment you’re interested in viewing.
+In some cases, you may want to drill down to specific [meetings](#sessions-vs-meetings) within a larger session — to do this, click the Meeting Selector in the top right corner and select the meeting segment you’re interested in viewing.

 In cases where a session includes many distinct meetings, this can help simplify the view for easier debugging.